amnaraheel/Umbrella/README.md

 ## Essentials to run the code
 - Visual Studios Code
-- Basic Knowledge about HTML, CSS and Java Script
+- Basic Knowledge about HTML and CSS